Postpartum hemorrhage (also called PPH) is a serious but rare condition when a woman has heavy bleeding after giving birth.

 Conditions that affect the uterus

 - Uterine atony.
 This is the most common cause of PPH.
 It happens when the muscles in your uterus don’t contract (tighten) well after birth.
 Uterine contractions after birth help stop bleeding from the place in the uterus where the placenta breaks away.
-The placenta grows in your uterus and supplies the baby with food and oxygen through the umbilical cord.
 You may have uterine atony if your uterus is stretched or enlarged (also called distended) from giving birth to twins or a large baby (more than 8 pounds, 13 ounces).
 It also can happen if you’ve already had several children, you’re in labor for a long time or you have too much amniotic fluid.
 Amniotic fluid is the fluid that surrounds your baby in the womb.

 - Uterine inversion.
-This is when the uterus turns inside out after birth.
+This is a rare condition when the uterus turns inside out after birth.

 - Uterine rupture.
 This is when the uterus tears during labor.
 It happens rarely.
 It may happen if you have a scar in the uterus from having a c-section in the past or if you’ve had other kinds of surgery on the uterus.

 - Placental abruption.
 This is when the placenta separates early from the wall of the uterus before birth.
 It can separate partially or completely.

 - Placenta accreta, placenta increta or placenta percreta.
 These conditions happen when the placenta grows into the wall of the uterus too deeply and cannot separate.

 - Placenta previa.
 This is when the placenta lies very low in the uterus and covers all or part of the cervix.
 The cervix is the opening to the uterus that sits at the top of the vagina.